 - No options for expandable storage unless you use a service such as iCloud.

 Prefer Android to Apple?
-The ASUS ZenPad is a stellar tablet to begin with, but it also stands up well specifically for watching movies and using streaming services.
-The 2K display boasts a Gorilla Glass screen that withstands drops and scrapes and covers the 4GBs of RAM inside the shell.
+The Galaxy Tab S6 is a stellar tablet to begin with, but it also stands up well specifically for watching movies and using streaming services.
+The Super AMOLED display boasts one of the best screens that withstands drops and scrapes and covers the 6GBs of RAM inside the shell.

 - One of the best Android tablets on the market, it runs Marshmallow (Android 6.0) straight out of the box and has expandable storage to help keep all of your favorite movies and recordings on hand.